 Please list your experience in a comprehensive, detailed and explicit manner.
 The Department will consider only experience that you have completed by the date the application is signed and which is submitted on the forms 4 and 4A.
-The quality of the experience, not merely the calender time, will be evaluated.
+The quality of the experience, not merely the calendar time, will be evaluated.
 Time claimed on the forms cannot exceed actual calendar time.

 Before you can be licensed, you must pass:

-Parts 1 and 2 are developed by the National Council of Examiners for Engineering and Land Surveying (NCEES).
+Parts 1 and 2 are developed by the National Council of Examiners for Engineering and Surveying (NCEES).
 Part 3 is developed by the New York State Board for Engineering and Land Surveying.
 (See General Requirements for information about laws and regulations governing licensure as a land surveyor in New York State which may be incorporated in the Part 3 of the exam.)

-The deadlines for submitting licensure applications are:
+The deadlines for submitting a NYS licensure application for these exams are:

 |Exam Month||Deadline for Licensure Applications|